Tibet Train Sleeper and Seat Types

 Tibet Train Ticket Booking Tips

 1. Tibet Train tickets are always in short supply especially during tourism peak seasons(from May to October).
 So you'd better confirm your trip plan and book the train ticket as early as possible.

 2. If you are traveling to Lhasa from Beijing, Shanghai, Chengdu, you are strongly suggested to take the Soft Sleepers because you need to spend two nights on the train.

-3. Tibet Travel Permit is not required to book train ticket, but required to board the train.
+3. Tibet Travel Permit is required when getting on the train.

 Tibet Train Routes and Gateway Cities